What can I do with an economics degree?

 - Lionel Richie (singer/songwriter, Tuskegee University)

-- Warren Buffett (financier, Columbia University School of Business, master's in economics)
+- Warren Buffett (financier, chairman and CEO of Berkshire Hathaway, Columbia University School of Business, master's in economics)

 - Roger Goodell (NFL commissioner, Washington and Jefferson College)